mcswee/divs-au/README.md

 # divs-au
-divs.au is a website focused on Australia's federal electoral divisions and redistributions.
+divs.au is a website containing a historical archive of Australian federal electoral divisions with interactive maps and information about electoral redistributions.
-Eventually, the site will display maps of every electoral division since 1901.